Calculator Setup¶

 If you plan on using ONETEP with quacc, you will need to obtain and install ONETEP.
 This can be done as described in the How to Get Onetep section of the software documentation.

 If you plan to use Psi4 with quacc, you will need to install it prior to use.
-This can be done as described in the Psi4 installation guide.
+This can be done as follows:

 To use quacc with Quantum ESPRESSO, you will first need to download and install Quantum ESPRESSO.
 This can be most easily down as follows: